trivago/samsa/lib/kafka/KAFKA.md

 # Kafka Streams

--UNNAMED STREAM LIBRARY- exports a function<!-- s --> for handling creation of a topic consumer <!-- and producer --> from a kafka stream topic.
+Samsa exports a function<!-- s --> for handling creation of a topic consumer <!-- and producer --> from a kafka stream topic.
 Right now, this is powered by KafkaJS.

 ## createConsumerStream